Keyboard shortcuts

 • Tap the Up Arrow icon on the characteristic (7e4e1703-1ea6-40c9-9dcc-13d34ffead57).

-• Enter the command as shown in the screenshot.
+• Enter the command as shown.

 Send weight

-3. Now, attach your known weight to the Crimpdeq.
+1. Attach your known weight to Crimpdeq.

-Example: For 75.3 kg (0x4296999a), the command would be: 734296999a.
+• Example: For 75.3 kg (0x4296999a), send: 734296999a.

-5. Send this new command to the same characteristic (7e4e1703-1ea6-40c9-9dcc-13d34ffead57).
+3. Send this command to the same characteristic (7e4e1703-1ea6-40c9-9dcc-13d34ffead57).

 Important Notes